 The spinal cord is a long bundle of nerves and cells that extends from the lower portion of the brain to the lower back.
-It carries signals between the brain and the rest of the body.
+Spinal cord functions include carrying signals between the brain and the rest of the body.

 This article covers the key anatomy of the spinal cord and its functions.